 This post answers a series of tough questions about this vital and indispensable doctrine.

 Jesus Christ the person has two natures, God and man, divine and human.
-Two natures united in one person is called the hypostatic union, or one-person union.
-This definition spawns all sorts of questions.
+Two natures united in one person is called the hypostatic union, or one-person union of two natures.
+This definition creates all sorts of questions.

 As noted in the other posts in this series, theologians have to work out how these verses (and many others) fit together.